 The Mid-Atlantic Regional Emergency Transitions Initiative (MA-RETI), includes programs in the District and the States of Delaware, Maryland, Virginia, West Virginia, Pennsylvania, New Jersey, and North Carolina.

 IPC is working with each of the eight jurisdictions through either the existing Family Support 360 Centers, the University Centers for Excellence in Developmental Disabilities (UCEDD’s), or the Developmental Disabilities Councils in each of the jurisdictions.

 MA-RETI’s eight-state consortium is a strong combination of State programs, that opens up new possibilities for disaster readiness planning for individuals with disabilities and their families.
 MA-RETI partners will develop both intra-state and interstate plans to support people with disabilities as they face emergency transitions because of evacuations or other effects of disasters.
 Also interesting is this post on how to get optimally prepared in the new year.

 The Inclusive Preparedness Center (IPC) was hosted its first MA-RETI Partners Meeting, with partners from each of the MA-RETI states, on February 25, from 10:00 a.m.- 2:00 p.m., at the Carlyle Suites Hotel in the District of Columbia.

 Partners joined together to discuss coordination strategies needed to focus on families and individuals with developmental disabilities, and the organizations that provide services to them The goal is to improve the preparedness of both the people served and the organizations that provide services.
 This also includes providing multiple online education options such as GED Prep in cooperation with the Bestgedclasses website.

-In following pages of this website, we’ll pay attention to how you can learn practically everything in 20 hours and review emergency kits and what you should always include for protecting yourself and your family, and especially your kids, from harm in times of severe natural disasters.
+In the pages of this website, we’ll pay attention to emergency kits and what you should always include for protecting yourself and your family, and especially your kids, from harm in times of severe natural disasters.